Prag8855/aab/content/guides/moving-in.md

 New furniture and appliances are not tax-deductible.
 Costs that are refunded by your employer are not tax-deductible.

-[Tax software](/guides/english-speaking-steuerberater-berlin#english-language-tax-software-for-germany) and [tax advisors](/glossary/Steuerberater) can help you declare moving expenses on your taxes.

 ## First apartment in Berlin?

 If you just [moved to Berlin](/guides/moving-to-berlin), you must learn a few things.